-- 1. Illustrative disclosures are presented first.
+- Illustrative disclosures are presented first.
 These are predominantly in black text and for a fictitious department, The Department of Technology.
-These disclosures provide the minimum requirements for compliance with AASs and FRDs. - Guidance (or commentary) is provided on the illustrative disclosures in blue and with a border around the guidance and also includes references to more detailed guidance, where applicable, to provide additional examples and illustrations. - 3.
+These disclosures provide the minimum requirements for compliance with AASs and FRDs. - 2.
+Guidance (or commentary) is provided on the illustrative disclosures in blue and includes references to more detailed guidance, where applicable, to provide additional examples and illustrations. - 3.
 Source references are highlighted throughout the illustrative disclosures and the guidance, and are prefixed by AASB, FRD, SD and/or FMA.

-Where to go for additional information on streamlined financial statements
+Where to go for additional information on streamlined financial statements required in preparation of financial statements).